chrisy/ptptest/README.md

 * Have the server summarize its analytics, perhaps publishing a web page for it.

+* Improve the UI - some sort of curses based thing perhaps.
+Show current client/servers we're taking to and the stats for each.

 * We have checksums.
 We should probably check them!